-NEW DICTIONARY of the ITALIAN A INEW DIULIUNALL OF the and ENGLISH LANGUAGES: based upon that of and ENGLISH LANGUAGES: based upon that of additions and BARETTI, and ENGLISH LANGUAGES: based upon that of BARETTI, and containing, among other additions and improvements, numerous neologisms relating to the Arts and Sciences; a variety of the most approved Idiomatic and Popular Phrases, &c.
+NEW DICTIONARY of the ITALIAN and ENGLISH LANGUAGES: based upon that of BARETTI, and ENGLISH LANGUAGES: Dased upon that of BARETTI, and containing, among other additions and improvements, numerous neologisms relating to the Arts and Sciences; a variety of the most approved Idiomatic and Popular Phrases, &c.
 Compiled by JOHN DAVENPORT and GUGIELMO COMELATI.

-London: LONGMAN and Co.; WHITTAKER and Co.; DULAU and Co.; and other proprietors.
+London: LONGMAN and Co.; WHITTAKEE and Co.; DULAU and Co.; and other proprietors.